 For too often, the lack of benefits realisation is attributed to lack of resources within the buyer’s vendor management team and lack of investments from the supplier.
 Although lack of capabilities is typically one contributing factor, the root cause is often that the buyer organisation does not have a framework for managing strategic suppliers, i.e. a vendor management framework.

 Technology Connect has developed a vendor management framework to help organisations realise the expected benefits from strategic supplier relationships.
-Our framework is based on four domains:
+Our framework is based on five domains:

-As illustrated below in Figure 1, each domain contains five core vendor management processes.
+As illustrated below in Figure 1, each domain contains a set of vendor management components, i.e. processes.

 Figure 1: Vendor Management Framework and Processes